SudoPsych/Segmentation-Trees/README.md

     $g++ -std=c++11 -o prog *.cpp
     $./main data1.txt

-Any given data text file can be compiled for testing
+Any given or user created data text file can be compiled for testing

-An output file is gerated that can be input into a dot visualizer Nodes are formatted as such
+An output file is generated that can be input into a dot visualizer Nodes are formatted as such
 \[index in array] value